sekgobela-kevin/webrute/README.md

     return await webrute.async_connector(target, new_record, session)

 async def success(response):
-    return b"logged in as " in await response.read()
+    return b"logged in as " in response.read()

 async def failure(response):
-    return b"Username and password does not match" in await response.read()
+    return b"Username and password does not match" in response.read()

 # Creates target dict containing url and method of request.